WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 End all independent sentences with a period, and insert one space after the period.

+## Periods with lists

+Ending a list item with a period depends on several factors including the kind of list the item appears in.

+For more information about lists, see "Lists".

+### Description lists

+Don't insert a period at the end of a term, and insert a period at the end of a description.

+## Periods with URLs

 ## Periods with parentheses

 If the last part of a sentence ends within parentheses, insert the period after the closing parenthesis.
 If a complete, independent sentence is enclosed within parentheses, include the period inside the parentheses.